 General Information:

-We meet each Friday, March to November inclusive (except Good Friday) at 7.30pm
+We will meet each Friday, March to November inclusive (except Good Friday) at 10am.

 The venue is: St James' Anglican Church Hall, 17 Station Street, Wellington Point. (the hall backs onto the Wellington Point Railway Station - see the Google map in the Location folder)

-The fee for the class each night is $5, and that includes supper.
+The fee for the class each day is $6.

-We meet each Friday, March to November inclusive (except Good Friday) at 7.30pm
+We will meet each Friday, March to November inclusive (except Good Friday) at 10am.

 The venue is: St James' Anglican Church Hall, 17 Station Street, Wellington Point. (the hall backs onto the Wellington Point Railway Station - see the Google map in the Location folder)

-The fee for the class each night is $5, and that includes supper.
+The fee for the class each day is $6.

 You do not need to bring a partner, as we generally dance in groups/sets of 6 (3 facing 3) or 8 (4 facing 4) - in fact, the Scottish Country Dance etiquette is that you share yourself around with as many dancers as possible during the course of the class.